Monolingual or Multilingual Instruction Tuning: Which Makes a Better Alpaca: Performance and Discussions

 \subsection{Model families}

-Finally, we experiment with base LLMs from different families with sizes of around 7 billion.
-In \Cref{fig:lora-7b-family}, we plot the evaluation scores for multilingual, downsampled multilingual, and monolingual LoRA tuning on six languages.
-Generally, LLaMA and OpenLLaMA have better performance than BLOOM and Pythia potentially because they have pre-training data that is one order of magnitude larger.
-Also Bulgarian, Russian, and Chinese see lower scores than English, again presumably due to the distribution of pre-training data.
+Finally, we experiment with base LLMs from different families of around 7 billion parameters.
+In \Cref{fig:lora-7b-family}, we plot the evaluation scores for multilingual, downsampled multilingual, and monolingual LoRA tuning for six languages.
+Generally, LLaMA and OpenLLaMA have better performance than BLOOM and Pythia potentially because they have pre-training data that is an order of magnitude larger.
+Also Bulgarian, Russian, and Chinese see lower scores than English, again presumably due to the language distribution in the pre-training data.

-Delving into the comparison between monolingual and multilingual instruction tuning, we find that out of 24 cases across six languages and four LLMs, monolingual tuning is ahead in merely two cases: LLaMA tested in Russian and Chinese.
-Downsampled multilingual tuning is better than full multilingual training in two cases: Pythia tested in Bulgarian and OpenLLaMA tested in French, and it is on par in three other scenarios.
-Nonetheless, it has seen just a fraction of the cost of full multilingual training.
-The outcome of tuning LLMs from several families confirms that \textbf{multilingualism performs better with LoRA fine-tuning}.
+Delving into the comparison between monolingual and multilingual instruction tuning, we find that out of 30 cases across six languages and five LLMs, monolingual tuning is ahead in just two cases: LLaMA tested in Russian and Chinese.
+The cost-efficient downsampled multilingual tuning leads in four cases: two in French and two in Russian.
+In other situations, multilingual training is on par if not better.
+The outcome of tuning several similar-sized LLMs confirms that multilingual tuning is favourable using LoRA.